tschaub/suite/docs/integrationdocs/source/howtouse/import.rst

       *The Data Importer showing the progress of the import*

 #.
-When finished, a list of the shapefiles will be displayed, along with details and errors (if any).
+When finished, a list of the shapefiles will be displayed, along with details and issues (if any).
 Each shapefile will correspond to a layer.

    .. figure:: img/results.png
       :align: center

-      *The Data Importer results page*
+      *The Layer Importer results page*

 #.
 If you would like to see a preview of how a layer looks, click the :guilabel:`Preview` button next to that layer.
+If you would like to view a layer's configuration, click the Name of the layer.

 When finished you may close the browser.
 Your data is now loaded into GeoServer.

-#.
-If you would like to view a layer's data and publishing configuration, click the layer :guilabel:`Name`.

 If you wish to import more shapefiles from other directories, you may repeat this process.